sylabs/singularity-cri/README.md

 tagged images - even though the only difference is the timestamp in the SIF metadata.
 This matter has been classified as a known issue for documentation; refer to [issue](https://github.com/sylabs/singularity-cri/issues/15) for additional details.

+Also note that during convertation Singularity doesn't track [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir), so for your container to work correctly you may specify it manually during pod creation (see [k8s API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#container-v1-core)).
+This is a subject to change soon (see [Singularity issue](https://github.com/sylabs/singularity/issues/380)).

 ## Developers guide

 To test CRI in interactive mode we suggest the following workflow: